philly88r/etsygne/README.md

 # Printify Design Generator

-A web application that integrates with the Printify API and Google Imagen 4 to create and manage product designs.
+A web application that integrates with the Printify API and FAL.ai to create and manage product designs with multi-design generation capabilities.

 ## Features

-- Generate designs using Google Imagen 4 AI
+- Generate multiple designs using FAL.ai's Stable Diffusion XL
+- Assign different designs to different print areas
 - Upload designs to Printify
 - Browse available product types (blueprints), print providers, and variants
 - Create products with your designs